To get started today,

 Now with this strong base posture,

-Bring your palms to rest on your thighs and for this first moment,
+And then back release your arms bringing your palms to rest on your thighs And for this first moment close your eyes.

 Open the mouth and let the breath fall out.